Raztor0/NSLayoutConstraint-Reset/README.md

 ## License

-NSLayoutConstraint-Reset is available under the MIT license.
+NSLayoutConstraint+Reset is available under the MIT license.
 See the LICENSE file for more info.